otrv4/otrv4/otrv4.md

 protocol for publication must be defined, but the definition is out of scope for this specification.

-When the user profile expires, it should be updated.
+When the User Profile expires, it should be updated.
 Client implementations should determine the frequency of user's profile expiration and renewal.
 The recommended expiration time is one week.
 Note, though, that the long term public key has its own expiration time.

-It is also important to note that the absence of a user profile is not a proof that a user does not support OTRv4.
+It is also important to note that the absence of a User Profile is not a proof that a user does not support OTRv4.

 ### User Profile Data Type